MBB-team/VBA-toolbox/_wiki/The-variational-Bayesian-approach.md

 ![]({{ site.baseurl }}/images/wiki/VBA/vb1.jpg)

 In addition to the mean-field trick, VBA relies upon a further parametric approximation, which essentially consists in summarizing the marginal posterior by their two first-order moments (mean and variance).
-This local gaussian approximation is known as the $$variational-Laplace approach$$ ([Friston et al. 2007](https://www.ncbi.nlm.nih.gov/pubmed/17055746)).
+This local gaussian approximation is known as the **variational-Laplace approach** ([Friston et al. 2007](https://www.ncbi.nlm.nih.gov/pubmed/17055746)).